 As early as 1670 he had become seigneur of Mille-Vaches by a deed of gift.
 Like his father, he devoted himself to trade.
 In 1697 he had difficulties with Louis Buade* de Frontenac over an English ship which he had captured on his way back from France.
 On 29 Oct.
-1703 he was installed as a member of the transformed and enlarged Conseil Supérieur.
+1703 he became a member of the transformed and enlarged Conseil Supérieur.
 He inherited the seigneury of Maur from his uncle, Paul-Augustin Juchereau, in the autumn of 1714.

 AJQ, Greffe de Romain Becquet, 2 juillet 1670.
 AN, Col., C11B, 7.
 Jug. et délib.
 A. Roy, Inv. greffes not., XVIII, XIX.
 Eccles, Frontenac, 303–13.
 Harvey, French régime in P.E.I., 40–55.
 Lorin, Le comte de Frontenac, 471.
 P.-G. Roy, La famille Juchereau Duchesnay.